 Students occasionally want to complete their placements at an agency where they work.
-Employment-based placements can be rewarding but tricky.
+Employment-based placements can be rewarding but challenging to align with all of the practicum education requirements.
 In order to consider an employment-based placement, students need to contact their practicum administrator as well as complete additional paperwork found on the UISSW Practicum Education website.
 There is more information regarding employment-based placements later in this section.